Chapter 4: Motion in 2-Dimensions

 For an object moving along a circular path, there is an acceleration based on its changing direction that points toward the center of the circle.
 This acceleration is called centripetal ("center-seeking") acceleration, ac.

-We can determine that direction as by considering an object moving in a circle with constant speed.
+We can determine that direction by considering an object moving in a circle with constant speed.

 4.2.2.
 Magnitude of centripetal acceleration